ecyrbe/zodios/website/docs/client/solid.md

 You will usually want to use aliases to call your endpoints.
 You can define them in the `alias` option in your API definition endpoint.

 #### query alias:

+Query alias hooks will return a `QueryResult` object from `solid-query` with:
+- the response data and all solid-query result properties
+- the generated `key`
+- the `invalidate` helper.

 ```ts
 function create[Alias](config?: ZodiosRequestOptions, queryOptions: CreateQueryOptions): CreateQueryResult<Response>;
 ```